munificent/craftinginterpreters/book/classes.md

 <img src="image/classes/method.png" alt="The syntax tree for 'object.method(argument)" />

 That raises an interesting question.
 What happens when those two expressions are pulled apart?
-Assuming `method` is a method on the class of `object` and not a field on the instance, what should this do:
+Assuming that `method` in this example is a method on the class of `object` and not a field on the instance, what should the following piece of code do?

 ```lox
 var m = object.method;